stupakov/data-zoom/README.md

 - replace the entire DOM with that node
 - zooming out: detect if zooming out to 100% and replace the dom with the element's parent

+###Strategies
+- intercept multitouch zoom events, translate them to css transforms that increase element sizes.  trigger transformation to zoomed-in version when reaching size threshold.
+  - replacing native gestures will probably not be smooth
+- allow actual zooming, and replace parent with child when zoomed in enough

 ###Notes

 Much of this is from notes about pixels at http://www.quirksmode.org/presentations/Spring2012/mobeers.pdf